patch-e/pebble-beer-o-clock-dx/README.md

 ![Imgur](http://i.imgur.com/TAYQzkfl.jpg)

-This is a port of a Pebble SDK 1.0 watchface app written by ThomW (http://www.lmnopc.com/) in Pebble's original C SDK.
+This is a port of a Pebble 1.0 firmware watchface written by ThomW (http://www.lmnopc.com/) in Pebble's original C SDK.

+The intention the port was to get the watchface up and running on Pebble 2.0+ firmware.

-This port was written in https://github.com/pebble/pebblejs on https://cloudpebble.net.
+The port was written using [Pebble.js](https://github.com/pebble/pebblejs) on [CloudPebble](https://cloudpebble.net).

-My port is slightly different from the original:
+My port is differs slightly from the original:
 - animates on the minute
 - shows AM/PM on the time text
 - keeps the Beer O'Clock graphic visible from 5pm-6pm
 - doesn't hide the time text during Beer O'Clock
+- by nature of being a Pebble.js app, requires the Pebble companion app on the paired phone